corenova/kos/docs/cluster.md

-Since the **KOS** framework is written in JavaScript, enabling seamless **dataflow integration** between the web browser client and the backend Node.js server is a rather *trivial* exercise.
+Since the **KOS** framework is written in JavaScript, enabling seamless **dataflow integration** between the web browser client and the backend Node.js server is fairly straight-forward.

-When establishing [sync](../reactors/sync.md) reactor dataflow between a web browser client and the backend, we can utilize the [ws](../reactors/ws.md) reactor for `WebSocket` based communications.
+When using [sync](../reactors/sync.md) reactor to establish a dataflow stream between a web browser client and the backend, we utilize the [ws](../reactors/ws.md) reactor for `WebSocket` based communications.

 For a quick example on a **full stack** setup, you can also check out